 In addition to evidence of biased evaluations of STEM and required courses, which tend to get lower scores, trends have also been observed across the country of lower scores for female instructors and persons of non-majority ethnicities and races.

 “So the idea in this committee is to reduce the bias and increase the quality of feedback about the student experience,” Simonson said.

-When course evaluations can come to be determining factors of tenure status and merit pay, the committee’s goal is to turn student evaluations into tools for improvement for professors, rather than indicators of effective teaching.
+Considering that course evaluations can be treated as determining factors of tenure status and merit pay, the committee’s goal is to turn student evaluations into tools for improvement for professors, rather than indicators of effective teaching.

 “Student course evaluations are student perceptions of their learning experience and should primarily be used by faculty to help improve their teaching and to find more effective ways to help students learn,” Payne said.
 “Not as a measure, or certainly not as the only measure of whether a faculty member is a good teacher and deserves promotion.”

-In terms of changes to the course evaluations themselves, some of the questions will be revised to further reflect what students are best positioned to give feedback on.
+In terms of changes to the course evaluations themselves, some of the questions are being revised to accurately reflect what students are best-positioned to give feedback on.

 “A lot of faculty at Boise State really do care about their teaching and whether or not students are learning.
 And we are trying to find a way to really measure this.
 Because if you can’t measure it, you can’t improve it,” Simonson said.

 The committee is set to present both policy drafts to the Faculty Senate during the start of the 2022 fall semester.